James4Ever0/notes/k8s isolated pod proxy setup.md

 the full network isolation scheme can be shown below:

 ```
+            internet interface
+                    |
 intranet-isolated proxy server (hysteria)
                     |
 cluster service with clusterIP
                     |
-       isolated socks5 server with only access to the hysteria service clusterIP and port
+isolated socks5 server with only access
+ to the hysteria service clusterIP and port
                     |
 local socks5 service with clusterIP
                     |
-       isolated tun-routed server with only access to socks5 service clusterIP and port
+isolated tun-routed pod with only access
+ to socks5 service clusterIP and port

 ```